About the Vaccine

 As the COVID-19 virus and its variants (changes from the original genetic code) continue to spread across the world, it is imperative that we remain diligent in our efforts to help stop the pandemic.
 In Florida alone, over 10,000 cases of COVID-19 Variants of Concern (VOC) have been reported.
 These variants of concern are believed to be substantially more transmissible from person to person and cause more severe disease than the original dominant strain of COVID-19 than the original dominant strain of COVID-19.
 Vaccination is an important tool to protect yourself against COVID-19 and its variants.

-We are happy to provide our patients 18 and over seeking a COVID-19 vaccine the ability to self-register.
-As COVID-19 vaccines become available, patients in our targeted population will receive email/text notifications to self-schedule their appointment.
+We are happy to provide our patients 18 and over seeking a COVID-19 vaccine the opportunity to receive the Johnson & Johnson/Janssen vaccine.
+Click here to view a list of MPG vaccine sites.

 - For a master list of statewide vaccinations sites, click here.

 The Pfizer, Moderna, and now Johnson & Johnson COVID-19 vaccines have received Emergency Use Authorization (EUA) from the U.S. Food and Drug Administration (FDA).
 Millennium has the Johnson & Johnson vaccine to administer to MPG patients who contact one of the vaccine clinics listed here.